dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   - there are some mechanisms that have been studied. the theory about quantum state being encoded into microtubules seems promising.

+#### Notes on cognition/metacognition

+- trying to figure out things like this is why i work so hard to learn neurology, psychology, sociology, and neuropharmacology

+seriously felt in the zone that night. it was like my mind functioned better than it has since high school. particularly, language skills and cognition around queueing speech while speaking, which i've never noticed myself doing.

+occasionally, my mind's awareness of itself notices a seemingly limitless expansion in the range/quantity of words/concepts/abstractions that are immediately accessible, both consciously and unconsciously. this is when i'd say it works well, but like +90% of the time, this range/quantity is contracted. it's like i have to consciously drive most information retrieval and conjugation (for grammar, expression, executive function) that should instead be completely unconscious...